rabbitmq/rabbitmq-oauth2-tutorial/README.md

 When RabbitMQ is offered as a service from a web portal, it is more convenient to navigate to RabbitMQ Management UI with a single click.
 The web portal is responsible for getting a token before taking the user to the RabbitMQ Management UI web page.

 ```
-    [ Idp | WebPortal ] ----> 2. /#/login?access_token=<TOKEN>----   [ RabbitMQ Cluster ]
+    [ Idp | WebPortal ] ----> 2. /login (access_token=<TOKEN>)----    [ RabbitMQ Cluster ]
               /|\                                                        |       /|\
                |                                                         +--------+
       1. rabbit_admin from a browser                                   3. validate token
 ```

 At step 1, `rabbit_admin` user navigates to the web portal and clicks on the hyperlink associated to a RabbitMQ cluster.
-At step2, the web portal obtains a token and redirects the user to RabbitMQ.
+At step 2, the web portal obtains a token and redirects the user to RabbitMQ's `/login` url with the token within the form field `access_token`.
 And at step 3, RabbitMQ validates the token in the http request and if it is valid, it redirects the user to the overview page.

 By default, RabbitMQ Management UI is configured with service-provider initiated logon.
 We have to configure the Management plugin by adding just one entry to the configuration as shown below: